A widow endangers her own life while providing help to those who are down and out.

 Bobby had left her well off.
-She had family, friends, church, plenty of food, money, a lovely home and was healthy.
+She had family, friends, insurance money, a lovely home and was fairly healthy.

 She remembered being pregnant with her sons.
 She would rub her belly as the babies swam.
 Carrying life was a rich reward.
 Those memories triggered something in her.
 She couldn't have more children but that maternal instinct was still there and she had plenty of love left to give.
 It was time to change, stop feeling sorry for herself.